 - 1. One or more school districts in Sullivan County will institute a disability awareness track developed by ILI-Monticello as part of the school personnel-training curriculum. - 2.
 One school district will change its policies and procedures to facilitate increased participation by students with disabilities in the Committee on Special Education (CSE) process. - 3.
 At least one school district will change or adopt policy that requires all sign language interpreters to be certified and evaluated prior to being hired to serve in the classroom. - 4.
 At least on school district will incorporate a bullying awareness sensitivity track for individuals with disabilities either developed or endorsed by ILI-Monticello. - 5.
 Sullivan Community College will adapt a track on increasing awareness and acceptance for people with disabilities either developed or endorsed by ILI-Monticello. - 6.
 One (or more) preschool(s) serving non-disabled children will develop and implement an integrated co-teaching program to serve children with disabilities. - 7.
 The NYS Legislature will pass the (S. 2860), the Preventing Harmful Restraint and Seclusion in Schools Act. - 8.
 Congress will pass the THR 602 TEAM Education Act; and the President will sign it. - 9.
 Congress will pass the THR 603 TEAM Empowerment Act; and the President will sign it. - 10.
 At least one school district in Sullivan County will change policy and procedures to include information about Independent Living Centers, ACCES-VR, and agency linkages in the community resource materials provided to transition aged students with disabilities. - 11.
-At least one school district in Sullivan County will change policy and procedure and include ILI-Monticello staff in transition planning activities.
+At least one school district in Sullivan County will change policy and procedure and include ILI-Monticello staff in transition planning activities. - 12.
+One or more neighborhood-based organizations in culturally diverse community will establish a policy to include as part of its informational materials, information about disability and early intervention/education services in both English and Spanish.

-B. Employment Advocacy: Advocate for systemic changes that result in an end to segregated, sheltered workshops.
+Advocate for systemic changes that result in an end to segregated, sheltered workshops.
 Increase the capacity of persons with disabilities to obtain and retain competitive employment.